lestermartin/oss-transform-processing-comparison/file-formats/delimited/README.md

 ### Spark

-Execute [`read-del.spark`](read-del.spark) to read the file and then apply schema to it before converting it to a DataFrame as shown in the following output.
+Execute [`read-del.spark`](read-del.spark) to read the file as an RDD and then apply schema to it before converting it to a DataFrame as shown in the following output.

 ```
 root